Origins of the FAS Specimen Trophies & Match Cups

 A O King Memorial Trophy (Best Specimen: % of UK Record)

-Mr Alfred O King was the first Secretary of Farnham Angling Society and was largely responsible for driving the club onwards and laying the foundations for where we stand today, as one of the largest non-affiliated fishing clubs in the country.
+Mr Albert O King was the first Secretary of Farnham Angling Society and was largely responsible for driving the club onwards and laying the foundations for where we stand today, as one of the largest non-affiliated fishing clubs in the country.
 AOK owned the barbers shop in South Street in Farnham, the barbers being at the rear and with a fishing tackle shop at the front of the premises !

-AOK caught a 23lb Pike from Frensham Small Pond that he had set up, this joined a Tench and a Bream that were already there, and were kept facing the customers whilst they sat in the barbers chairs.
+AOK caught a 23lb Pike from Frensham Little Pond that he had set up, this joined a Tench and a Bream that were already there, and were kept facing the customers whilst they sat in the barbers chairs.

 Ron Hayes Memorial Trophy (Best Chub from any fishery)

 Mr Ron Hayes was an FAS member who was very keen on fishing for Chub and whose widow donated a trophy in his memory.

 Alan Peach Memorial Tray (Stockbridge Pond – Best Tench)